Slovak literature: 1500–1650

 Literature of a national character first emerged in the 16th century, much later than for other national literatures.
 Latin dominated as the written language in the 16th century.
 Besides Church topics, there was a development of antique topics, related to ancient Greece and Rome.

-The first Slovak printed book was The Book of Oaths (1561) by Vašek Zaleský.
+The first Slovak language book printed in territory of today Slovakia is Bardejov Catechism of 1581.

 An early Slovak Renaissance love poem is the anonymous epic Siládi and Hadmázi (1560), set against a background of the Turkish incursions into Central Europe.

 Juraj Tranovský was sometimes called the father of Slovak hymnody and issued several collections of hymns, the first being the Latin Odarum Sacrarum sive Hymnorum Libri III in 1629, but his most important and most famous word was Cithara Sanctorum (Lyre of the Saints), written in Czech, which appeared in 1636 in Levoča.
 This latter volume has formed the basis of Czech and Slovak Lutheran hymnody to the present day.
 Against the background of the scarcity of Slovak literature, Tranovský's Slovak hymns formed a source for raising national consciousness.